Ronda Rousey Subdues McMahon In Impressive WWE Debut

 — WWE (@WWE) April 9, 2018

-MMA Mania calls her debut in her first full match at WrestleMania 34 in New Orleans an ‘amazing success.’
+MMA Mania calls her debut in her first full match at WrestleMania 34 in New Orleans an “amazing success.”
 The report described her performance as impressive from a relative newcomer to pro wrestling.
 Rousey reportedly looked great in the ring and carried her weight amongst the more experience legends, Angle and Triple H. There were moments in the fight were the former UFC champion wasn’t convincing, according to MMA Mania but her overall performance was impressive.

 Iconic debut, @RondaRousey